-The Schedule of Selected Information, Ten-Year Schedule of Changes in Net Pension Liability and Related Ratios, Ten-Year Schedule of Agency Contributions, and Other General Information have not been subjected to the auditing procedures applied in the audit of the departmental financial statements, and accordingly, we do not express an opinion or provide any assurance on this information.
+Management is responsible for the other information included in the report.
+The other information comprises the Schedule of Selected Information, Ten-Year Schedule of Changes in Net Pension Liability and Related Ratios, Ten-Year Schedule of Agency Contributions, and Other General Information but does not include the departmental financial statements and our auditor's reports thereon.
+Our opinions on the departmental financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.